- What Is Telemental Health?

 A big advantage of digital care is the ability to fill gaps in a clinician’s day.
 In traditional practice, time is lost to travel between offices, patient late arrivals, or cancellations.
 Virtual sessions reduce these dead spots.

 Therapists can see patients back-to-back from one secure platform, helping them increase the number of billable hours per week without adding staff or rooms.
-Many practices now rely on mobile telemental health apps for providers to manage schedules more efficiently, keep patient data organized, and avoid the wasted time common in traditional setups.
+Many practices now rely on AI virtual health assistants to manage schedules more efficiently, keep patient data organized, and avoid the wasted time common in traditional setups.

 3. Reduced No-Show and Cancellation Rates